DIVD-NL/web-csirt/csirt.divd.nl/you_got_scanned.md

 {{ page.title }}
 ===========

-When you landed on this page, it is probably because you whitnessed one of our scanners in you logs.
+When you landed on this page, it is probably because you witnessed one of our scanners in you logs.
 We operate the following scanners:
 {% for s in site.data.scanners -%}
 * {{ s.name }} - {{ s.description }}
 {% endfor %}